italo-07/PoCTCC/README.md

 # PoCTCC
-K-Anonymity:a proof of concept study
+K-Anonymity: a proof of concept study

 The proposed PoC is implemented in Java using the NetBeans, an integrated development environment (IDE) for coding.